MoLeighJackson/csharpexercises/README.md

-# csharpexercises
+#csharpexercises
-Exercises from lynda.com C# course
+My versions of challenge exercises from lynda.com course: Learning C# with Gerry O'Brien